ColeLab/ColeAnticevicNetPartition/README.md

 Available from: https://github.com/ColeLab/ColeAnticevicNetPartition/

-Cite as: Ji JL, Spronk M, Kulkarni K, Repovs G, Anticevic A, Cole MW (Preprint) "Mapping the human brain's cortical-subcortical functional network organization". bioRxiv. http://doi.org/10.1101/206292 and https://github.com/ColeLab/ColeAnticevicNetPartition/
+Cite as: Ji JL, Spronk M, Kulkarni K, Repovs G, Anticevic A, Cole MW (In Press) "Mapping the human brain's cortical-subcortical functional network organization".
+NeuroImage. https://doi.org/10.1016/j.neuroimage.2018.10.006 and https://github.com/ColeLab/ColeAnticevicNetPartition/

+Scientific article also available as a bioRxiv preprint: http://doi.org/10.1101/206292

 Data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
 This work was supported by the NIH via awards K99/R00-MH096801 (Cole), DP5-OD012109 (Anticevic), R01-MH109520 (Cole), R01-MH108590 (Anticevic), R01-AG055556 (Cole), and R01-MH112189 (Anticevic), as well as the Brain and Behavior Foundation (NARSAD) Independent Investigator grant (Anticevic) and ARRS J7-6829 (Repovs).